Dear R eaders:

 minutes!"

-In December 1855 Edward embarked on a
+In December 1855 Edward

-some 3000 miles in six weeks (see Chapter 23).
+traveling by rail some 3000 miles in six weeks

-He wrote to Orra on January 2, 1856, from
+(see Chapter 23).
+He wrote to Orra on January 2,

-Chicago, "I reached here before 10 o'clock
+1856, from Chicago, "I reached here before

-this evening in safety having traveled 210
+10 o'clock this evening in safety having

-miles since noon.
-Most of the road all the way
+traveled 210 miles since noon.
+Most of the

-from Cincinnati is very rough and the cars
+road all the way from Cincinnati is very rough

-in crossing the ocean."
+steamer did in crossing the ocean."

 Edward's rail travel

-experience evoked a different sort of
+experience evoked a different sort of commentary

-American Tract Society entitled "Cars Ready."
+Tract Society entitled "Cars Ready."
+He

-He described the scene at Union Station in
+described the scene at Union Station in

 Springfield as travelers waited anxiously for